charleywolf/barbeque/README.md

 - Google OAuth integration allows easy signin and an easy way to approve people (via their email address) to access your speaker.

-- Caching based on the length of the song and revalidation upon a dashboard action lowers the cost on your host and lowers the requests sent to the Spotify API, to avoid ratelimiting.
+- 5-second caching and revalidation upon a dashboard action lowers the cost on your host and lowers the requests sent to the Spotify API, to avoid ratelimiting.

 - The PWA feature allows users to download the app on their devices and use like a native application.